The Grand Canyon, Arizona, USA

 Historic Landmark

-The Grand Canyon Railway, which runs from Williams, Arizona, to the South Rim, and the historic El Tovar Hotel are significant for their roles in early 20th-century tourism.
+The Grand Canyon Railway, that operates between Williams, Arizona, and the South Rim, as well as the El Tovar Hotel that had a role in the early 20th-century tourism are among the highlights.

 Tips for Visitors